techninja/cncserver/README.md

 Plug in your device, and from the terminal in the cncserver folder, start the server with the command `node cncserver.js`, and you've got it!

-Once the server is up and running, the website should now be available at `http://localhost:4242`.
+Once the server is up and running, the API should now be available at `http://localhost:4242`.
 The `4242` is the port on the local computer, which you can easily change in the configuration shown below.

 ### Configuration
-By default, CNC Server hosts the client site and API on the localhost port `4242` and attempts to autodetect the correct serial port to connect to.
-If you want to tweak these settings or any other global configuration permanently, just edit the `config.ini` file that is generated on first run.
+By default, CNC Server hosts the API on the localhost port `4242` and attempts to autodetect the correct serial port to connect to.
+If you want to tweak these settings or any other global configuration permanently, just edit the `config.ini` file that is generated on first run and stored in the same folder as `cncserver.js`.
 If you want to make temporary config adjustments, just pass the same config names and values when executing.
-Common examples might include:
+Common examples might
+include:
 ```
-# Change the hosting port to HTTP default, and force the serial port
+# Change the hosting port to HTTP default, and force the serial port (no equals)
 node cncserver --httpPort 80 --serialPath /dev/ttyUSB1243

-# Change bot type to EggBot, and invert the X motor axis
+# Change bot type to EggBot, and invert the X motor axis (with equals)
 node cncserver --botType=eggbot --invertAxis:x=true
 ```

 ## Features

-CNC Server comes as two component parts, a client web app, and a server application.
-The server hands over the client via HTTP, but beyond that, the client only communicates to the server via a [simple RESTful API](API.md).
+CNC Server is an application that sits on a computer connected to your serial based CNC peripheral and provides a [simple RESTful API](API.md) to access common CNC/plotter functions.
 These controls manifest as an abstracted method of controlling the bot to do what you ask while sanity checking and keeping crashes down to a minimum.

-### Client
- * Web application tested for all modern mobile and desktop web browsers.
- * Real-time SVG preview and shape tracing, with fully automatic path filling, color similarity chooser, and outline manager.
- * Path tracing for fills, allowing for an infinite array of creative path based crosshatches .
- * Uses visual path position checking, ensuring that overlapping or invisible portions of paths aren't drawn.

-### Server
- * Fast HTTP server via [Express](http://expressjs.com) allows for full stack web application and extensions.
+ * Fast HTTP server via [Express](http://expressjs.com)
  * Runs great on even modest hardware.
 Raspberry Pi verified!
  * Self manages absolute pen position.
- * 3 API endpoints allow full pen control, motor overrides and tool changes.
+ * 4 API endpoints allow full control, motor overrides and "tool" changes.
 Read [the documentation](API.md) and implement *your own* client!
  * Accepts direct X/Y absolute pen positions as percentage of total width/height.
  * Client agnostic!
-We don't care what controls the bot, as long as it follows the rules. (iPad app coming soon!)
+We don't care what controls the bot, as long as it follows the rules.
+See it in use by [US President Barack Obama on an iPad](http://www.youtube.com/watch?v=2HfgGDOZPCQ&feature=player_embedded#t=1992s)!
- * Configuration file and argument driven (see [example here](machine_types/watercolorbot.ini)), allows for server customization to fit *almost* any style of bot.
+ * Configuration file and argument driven (see [example here](machine_types/watercolorbot.ini)), allows for server customization to fit *almost* any style of bot using the EBB.

 ## Problems?
 ***Stuck on something?*** Submit an issue!
 Click the